Tornith/CHSplit-legacy-source/README.md

 # !!!
 IMPORTANT: The current version of CHSplit does *not* work with CHLauncher !!!

-CHSplit allows you to easily track your score progress throughout runs of your songs in Clone Hero.
-Inspired by [LiveSplit](https://livesplit.org/)
+**CHSplit** allows you to easily track your score progress throughout runs of your songs in **Clone Hero**.
+Inspired by [LiveSplit](https://livesplit.org/).

 ## Features
 * **Difference with your personal best** - CHSplit remembers your previous runs of songs, compares your current run with your personal best and shows you the difference in each section.
 * **Automatic splitting** - CHSplit reads the song info and sections and splits fully automatically based on your playthrough.
-* **No need to overwrite any Clone Hero files** - CHSplit automatically detects an instance of Clone Hero and reads the values directly from the game
+* **No need to overwrite any Clone Hero files** - CHSplit automatically detects an instance of Clone Hero and reads the values directly from the game.
-* **Backwards compatibility** - Any CHSplit version will be compatible with any Clone Hero version (starting with v.23.2.2)
+* **Backwards compatibility** - Any CHSplit version will be compatible with any Clone Hero version (starting with v.23.2.2).
 * **Many new features soon!** - CHSplit is still early in development with a lot of planned features.
-You can track the development progress on the public [Trello page](https://trello.com/b/bgwuqQQ4/chsplit)
+You can track the development progress on the public [Trello page](https://trello.com/b/bgwuqQQ4/chsplit).

 ## Options
-CHSplit allows you to customize your experience with the program.
-By navigating to the menu in the top left of the program window you can open the side menu where you'll find the *Options* button.
+CHSplit allows you to **customize** your experience with the program.
+By navigating to the menu in the top left of the app window you can open the side menu where you'll find the **Options** button.
 Here you'll find a variety of preferences to toggle on and off.
-* **Game version selector** - Here you have to specify what version of Clone Hero you're running. **You always have to select the correct version or CHSplit will not work!** This list will automatically update with future releases of Clone Hero and requires you to be connected to the internet to download the correct files *(only needs to be downloaded once, then you are free to stay offline)*
+* **Game version selector** - Here you have to specify what version of Clone Hero you're running. **You always have to select the correct version or CHSplit will not work!** This list will automatically update with future releases of Clone Hero and requires you to be connected to the internet to download the correct files *(only needs to be downloaded once, then you are free to stay offline)*.
 * **Various customizables:**
-    * **Always on top** - Makes the CHSplit's window stay above any other window
+    * **Always on top** - Makes the CHSplit's window stay above any other window.
-    * **Always show active section difference** - Displays the difference between your PB and current total score in the current highlighted active section
+    * **Always show active section difference** - Displays the difference between your PB and current total score in the current highlighted active section.
-    * **Show current score in an active section** - Displays the current total score in the current highlighted active section
+    * **Show current score in an active section** - Displays the current total score in the current highlighted active section.
-    * **Anchor last section to the bottom** - Attaches the last section of a song to the bottom of the window making it always visible with the current PB
+    * **Anchor last section to the bottom** - Attaches the last section of a song to the bottom of the window making it always visible with the current PB.
-    * **Show song's progress bar** - Displays the song's current time and progress bar
+    * **Show song's progress bar** - Displays the song's current time and progress bar.
-    * **Hide the total score panel** - Hides the total score and total difference panel for minimalistic display
+    * **Hide the total score panel** - Hides the total score and total difference panel for minimalistic display.
-    * **Show animations** - Animate the song progress bar stripes, smooth out auto-scroll and animate sidebars opening *(If you're using two monitors with different refresh rates it is recommended to be toggled off to prevent frame limiting)*
+    * **Show animations** - Animate the song progress bar stripes, smooth out auto-scroll and animate sidebars opening *(If you're using two monitors with different refresh rates it is recommended to be toggled off to prevent frame limiting)*.
     * **Autoscroll to active section** - Scroll to the current active highlighted section upon entering it in-game.
-* **Style selector** - Choose a style of the program that suits you. *Planned to be highly customizable in the future*
+* **Style selector** - Choose a style of the program that suits you. *Planned to be highly customizable in the future*.

 ## Installation
-CHSplit is a fully portable application, with the exception of the `offset` files, which need to be downloaded either automatically on the app launch or manually in the offset folder above.
+CHSplit is a **fully portable** application, with the exception of the `offset` files, which ***needs*** to be downloaded either automatically on the app launch or manually in the offset folder above.
-1. Download the latest CHSplit version in the releases tab for your corresponding OS
+1. **Download** the latest CHSplit version in the [releases tab](https://github.com/Tornith/CHSplit/releases) for your corresponding OS.
-1. Extract the files to your desired folder
+1. **Extract** the files to your desired folder.
-1. Launch CHSplit and choose your CH version in the options:
+1. **Launch** CHSplit and choose your CH version in the options:
-    1. With internet connection available the `offset` files will be downloaded automatically
+    1. With internet connection available the `offset` files will be downloaded **automatically**.
-    1. Without internet connection please download the corresponding `offset` files on the [GitHub page](https://github.com/Tornith/CHSplit/tree/master/offsets) and place them into the offset folder within the directory of your `CHSplit.exe` file
+    1. Without internet connection please download the corresponding `offset` files **beforehand** on the [GitHub page](https://github.com/Tornith/CHSplit/tree/master/offsets) and place them into the *offset* folder within the directory of your `CHSplit.exe` file.

 ## Licence
 MIT License